prettydanh/RemoteDraw/README.md

 # Remote Draw Application
 Project Description
-# Definition
+# Usage
 The drawing board provides users abilities to customize their drawings; we could find out some applications such as Windows Paint, Artweaver, GIMP… However, these programs only available for one user at the time.
 We are in need of creating an application that can allow multiple users to draw on board simultaneously through a local network like cable connection, Wifi, or Bluetooth.
-This application must meet some technical requirements:
+# Technologies:
  - Programming language: Java
  - Framework: JavaSDK 11, JavaFX 13
  - Platform: Multiplatform
-# Main Features
+# Features
 - Drawing abilities:
   + Select
   + Undo